Antiestrogen hormonal therapy is the cornerstone of endocrine treatment of hormone-receptor positive breast cancer.

 Absorption, fate, and excretion.
 Tamoxifen is readily absorbed following oral administration, with peak concentrations measurable after 3–7 h and steady-state levels being reached at 4–6 weeks.
 It is a prodrug with little affinity for the estrogen receptor and requires metabolization into its active form endoxifen (4-hydroxy N-desmethyltamoxifen) by the sequential action of CYP2D6 and CYP3A4.
 A second metabolite, N-desmethyltamoxifen, also has strong antiestrogenic activity.
 Some selective serotonin reuptake inhibitors (SSRIs) like fluoxetine, paroxetine, and sertraline are potent inhibitors of CYP2D6, and may impair tamoxifen's activation.

 It is hypothesized that certain CYP2D6 genotypes and phenotypes are associated with lower endoxifen concentrations and worse breast cancer outcome.
 However, two published retrospective studies with the largest sample size thus far found no statistically significant association between the presence of poor or intermediate metabolizer phenotype and breast cancer outcome (3, 4).
 Given the limited and conflicting data, CYP2D6 testing is not recommended as a tool to define the optimal endocrine strategy.

-The half-lives of N-desmethyltamoxifen and endoxifen are 14 days ...
+The half-lives of N-desmethyltamoxifen and endoxifen are 14 days or longer.
+After ...